Case Studies In Business, Industry And Government Statistics

 CSBIGS Volume 6(1) and 6(2)

-The Case Studies in Business, Industry and Government Statistics (CSBIGS) journal welcomes submissions for cases to be considered for Volume 6 Number 1, expected to appear in the fall of 2013 , and Volume 6 Number 2, expected to appear in the spring of 2014.
+The Case Studies in Business, Industry and Government Statistics (CSBIGS) journal welcomes submissions for cases to be considered for Volume 6 Number 1, expected to appear in the spring of 2014 , and Volume 6 Number 2, expected to appear in the fall of 2014.

 Aims and Scope